daniel-shuy/scripted-scalatest-sbt-plugin/README.md

 | ------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | scripted-scalatest | Executes all test configured in `scriptedScalaTestSpec`.
 This task must be [configured for scripted-plugin to run in the `test` script file](https://github.com/daniel-shuy/scripted-scalatest-sbt-plugin/new/master?readme=1#user-content-step-4-configure-test-script). |

+## Known Issues

+Currently, mixing in `BeforeAndAfter` into your ScalaTest Suite/Spec and implementing `before` will cause errors.
+This will be fixed in future versions.

 ## Roadmap

 I would like to create test cases for this plugin, ideally eventually using this plugin itself.
 Unfortunately, I just can't seem to figure out how to convert `scripted` from an `InputKey` into a `TaskKey` so that I can execute it with `Project.runTask`.
 I keep getting errors no matter what arguments I pass into `scripted.toTask`.
 I'll be really grateful if anyone can point me in the right direction.